-Blood Tribe Land Management is a department of the Blood Tribe Administration and operates under the authority of Blood Tribe Chief and Council and the Governement of Canada to administer and manage land use and occupancy of the Blood Reserve (#148 & 148 A – Blood Tribe Timber Limit) in conjuction with the Department of Indian and Northern Affairs Canada (INAC) to ensure compliance with applicable legislation governing the use and dispostion of Blood Reserve land.
+Blood Tribe Land Management is a department of the Blood Tribe Administration and operates under the authority of Blood Tribe Chief and Council and the Government of Canada to administer and manage land use and occupancy of the Blood Reserve (#148 & 148 A – Blood Tribe Timber Limit) in conjunction with the Department of Indian and Northern Affairs Canada (INAC) to ensure compliance with applicable legislation governing the use and disposition of Blood Reserve land.

 Although the Lands Department is currently funded by INAC, negotiations are being undertaken to address the issue of inadequate funding and service delivery and to clarify the responsibilities of the Government of Canada and the Blood Tribe as they relate to management and use of lands.